 I cannot believe that the holidays are approaching.
-For those that celebrate Hannukah, the first night is December 10th with Christmas just a few weeks later.
+For those that celebrate Hannukah, the first night is November 29th with Christmas less than a month later.
 I don’t know about you, but my mailbox, both email and actual mailbox, is filled with catalogs and discount coupons.
 Black Friday deals are out earlier than they have ever been and the shopping season has begun.

 This was my first Hallmark experience so I had no idea they had a whole arsenal of movies.
 There were winter-themed movies, Valentine’s Day, of course, Spring, Summer, Wedding, Fall Harvest, and then the anticipated 7 night Thanksgiving event leading up to Christmas.
 I could now spend the entire year sucked into the Vortex of Hallmark.